ARBAEEN

 mission is very well summarised in Ziayrat Arbaeen:

-Imam Hussain (AS) was born in 626 AD in the city of Medina, where he was raised by a family renowned for their honesty, compassion, and justice.
+Imam Hussain (AS) was born in 626 AD in the city of Madina, where he was raised by a family renowned for their honesty, compassion, and justice.

 As a young child, Hussain witnessed his grandfather – the Prophet Muhammad (SAW) – strive to establish a morally just society.
 Prior to the rise of Muhammad (SAW) and the advent of Islam, Arabian society was plagued by tribal feuds and gross inequality.
 It was in this context that Imam Hussain (AS) developed his principles and, as a young man, was widely respected across the lands for his integrity.